 Thanks to advances in dental technology, there are multiple ways to replace missing teeth these days.
 They include the use of bridges, dentures and dental implants.
-While each of these options are available, there’s no disputing that implants provide the best treatment outcome.
+Among these choices, there’s no disputing that implants provide the best treatment outcome.
 They are tops when it comes to strength, durability and appearance.
 In fact, implants nearly match natural teeth in these areas.
 It’s easy to see why the choice of implants among patients is booming.
 For the most part, being a good treatment candidate is simple.
 The number one challenge some people face is a lack of jawbone.
 Without dense, strong jawbone, there’s no way to securely anchor an implant.
 The good news is this issue can be resolved with a simple bone graft.
 Continue reading this informative blog post to learn more about bone grafting for implants.

 No Jawbones About It